ndugger/cortex/readme.md

 }
 ```

 There are two public methods that you can/should override: `render` & `theme`.
-The `render` method returns an array of `Cortex.Node`s (which is a virtual representation of that component's tree).
+The `render` method returns an array of `Cortex.Element`s (which is a virtual representation of that component's tree).
 The `theme` method returns a string containing the CSS for that component.

 ```typescript
 public render(): Cortex.Element[] {